bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Converters and Populators
 - [ ] Naming conventions respected
 - [ ] No business logic in populators
+- [ ] Prefer populators in a converter that direct logic in a converter, though it's acceptable
 - [ ]

 ## Interceptors